johanhaleby/lab-service-registry/README.md

 -------------------------------------

 ### ServiceOnlineEvent
-Note that appId and streamId will be the same this event.
+Note that appId and streamId will be the same for this event.

 Use streamId to specify the unique name of the service, must be human readable (no UUID).